PhoenixTales/wiki.gothicarchive.org/misc/outside-world.md

 - `Armies of horsemen came over the hills of the empire, ships of dark wood drew up on the horizon`
 - had both land and sea border with _Myrtana_
 - `interplay of army and magic, helped him to stand at the gates of the capital of Varant`
-- Gothic I handbook claims that conquest was done by _Rhobar I_, father of _Rhobar II_